treyturner/crawl-docker/README.md

 - Update to tornado 6.0.4
 - Build from Git tags instead of branches
 - Reduce number of layers in the build
-- Store saves and morgues in a persistent docker volume
+- Store saves and morgues in a persistent [Docker volume]
   - Applies to main game as well as seed/tutorial/sprint games
 - Add a `docker-compose.yml` for easy management